Analia Farfan Presents Astor Piazzolla: The New Era

 Born in 1921 in Mar del Plata, Argentina, Astor Piazzolla studied classical music in Paris under Nadia Boulanger before returning to Argentina to transform tango from nostalgic parlor music into something visceral, intellectual, and modern.
 His daring combinations of dissonance, rhythm, and soul shaped a new era in Latin American music—and it’s exactly that legacy that Farfan brings to life onstage.

-Opening with the sensual Jealousy—a tango from 1925 reimagined through Farfan’s sleek choreography and her own magnetic performance with dancer José Rojas—the evening unfolded as a cascade of emotion, elegance, and historic reflection.
-Farfan’s movements were sharp and sophisticated, capturing both the classic restraint and the modern tension of Piazzolla’s evolving musical language.
+Opening with the sensual Jealousy—a tango composed by Jacob Gade in 1925, reimagined through Farfan’s sleek choreography and her own magnetic performance with dancer José Rojas—the evening unfolded as a cascade of emotion, elegance, and historic reflection.
+Farfan’s movements were sharp and sophisticated, capturing both the classic restraint and the modern tension that would later define Piazzolla’s evolving musical language, positioning Jealousy as a precursor or revival of tango’s rich past

 Next came Romance del Diablo (1965), performed by Georgina Quiroga and Mariano Logiudice, a duet that danced the line between jazz improvisation and romantic entanglement.
 The chemistry between them was palpable—intimate, yet never indulgent—allowing Piazzolla’s melodies to lead with quiet authority.